 - SI Leaders work in conjunction with the faculty and the CLAC Supervisors.
 This closely monitored service begins the first day of the semester.

-SMARTHINKING has online tutorial support for:
+TutorMe has online tutorial support for over 300 subjects.

 Permanent appointments are provided to students registered with the Office of Specialized Services (OSS) and the Educational Opportunity Fund (EOF) office based on available resources.
 The Cerullo Learning Assistance Center, upon receiving the designated tutorial service forms from the eligible students each semester, will be able to schedule tutorial sessions with a set tutor and subject that will remain consistent for the entire semester.

-Attached please find the Center’s Cancellation Policy for permanent appointments.
+Please review our Cancellation Policy for permanent appointments.